 423

-Cure-ious Quote: Headache http://theoryofcure.com/cure-ious-quote-headache/ Tue, 28 Nov 2023 16:32:46 +0000 http://theoryofcure.com/?p=269 Continue reading "Cure-ious Quote: Headache"]]> “However, too many ads continue to promote an overly simplified model of causation.
+Cure-ious Quote: Headache https://theoryofcure.com/cure-ious-quote-headache/?utm_source=rss&utm_medium=rss&utm_campaign=cure-ious-quote-headache Tue, 28 Nov 2023 16:32:46 +0000 http://theoryofcure.com/?p=269 Continue reading "Cure-ious Quote: Headache"]]> “However, too many ads continue to promote an overly simplified model of causation.
 For example, headaches are not caused by a lack of aspirin in the brain; however, taking aspirin often cures a headache.”

 – Laura L. Smith, Depression For Dummies, 2021